Many people have asked me about my personal journey as an author and speaker.

 Over the next few years, my aim is to be able to continue writing local history.
 Simple, accessible, and readable history.
 Right now, my writing is not where I want it to be.
 I am making some progress, but there’s lot of room to grow.
 I have made many mistakes (still do!) but I live and learn.
 Fall down seven times, get up eight.
 Get rejected today, come bouncing back tomorrow.

-(In fact, looking back, I am deeply, deeply grateful for the kind people who supported my “beta” version of Seah Eu Chin: His Life & Times (2017), as it was very primitive.
+In fact, looking back, I am deeply grateful for the kind people who supported my “beta” version of Seah Eu Chin: His Life & Times (2017), as it was very primitive.
 Because I managed to get the first book sold and distributed, I could move on to having a second edition of the first book (2019), and a second book, Leader and Legislator—Seah Liang Seah (2019).
-Without community support, local history writers cannot thrive and prosper, so thank you for your support.
-In fact, thank you for reading this.)

 But eventually I hope to be able to expand way beyond my family’s history, Teochew, and Straits Chinese themes—which remain important and significant of course—and cover more of what makes Singapore unique and special.